Podman Build

 First, a base image called redox_base

-will be constructed, with all the necessary packages for the build.
+will be constructed, with all the necessary packages for the build system.
 A "home" directory will also be created in build/podman

 .
 This is the home directory of your container alter ego, poduser